 - The Incoming Mail Server Info screen starts off with the Path Prefix.
 As per the screenshot, set this to “INBOX“.
 Port settings depend upon the protocol you have chosen.
 The Authentication password is the same as the email account password.
 Click Next to continue.

 You may or may not see a Verify Certificate window.
-It depends on whether you have approved the certificate in the past.
-As per the screenshot at right, it will state the following: The identity of “mail.example.com” cannot be verified.
+It depends on whether you have approved the certificate in the past.It will state the following: The identity of “mail.example.com” cannot be verified.
 Click on Connect to verify the certificate.
 This prompt will only appear if you have not approved the certificate to connect with the server in the past or if it was updated.
 See Problems with Verifying the Server below.

 You will next see the Outgoing Mail Server Info screen.
 The SMTP server settings are the same as the Outgoing Server settings that can be found in the How to find your email settings article.
 The User Name is the same as the user name in the Incoming server section name – it is the email account name in full.
 For example: [email protected].
 The next field is for the password of the email account.
 Type it in, then click on Create to proceed.

 - This screen will show the Port, SSL and Authentication options for the Outgoing mail server.
 The port number for the Outgoing mail server is either 25, 587 (non-SSL), or 465 (SSL).
 The following table summarizes the settings: